 ages 2 and under free

-While you're in the area, you might want to visit the Old Sunset Beach Bridge Museum for a gone but not forgotten look at how life used to be.
+While you're in the area, you might want to visit the Old Sunset Beach Bridge Museum for a gone but not forgotten look at how life used to be and check out some of the other things to do while you're here.

 Please note that LoveMyrtleBeach.net is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.